 Psalter collects.
 An introduction and sampler by Bridget Nichols.
 12 pp. Latin and English text set in Ehrhardt, with Albertus, and printed on Zerkall mould-made paper.
 On the colophon page is a wood-engraving of Ely Cathedral by Andy English.
 24 x 16 cm.
+With a decorated paper cover.
 2011.

-Psalter collects are prayers composed for use at the end of the recitation of the Psalms.
-Three collections of these collects in Latin survive in liturgical manuscripts of the ninth to the eleventh centuries.
+Psalter collects are Latin prayers composed for use at the end of the recitation of the Psalms.
+Three collections of these collects (Roman, African, and Spanish) survive in liturgical manuscripts of the ninth to the eleventh centuries.
 Bridget Nichols gives a short introduction to the three collections, and a sample of two collects from each with a commentary.